-Indicates the reference page number for an explanation of related operation.
-Indicates information that is useful to know.
-Indicates precautions to be taken when operating the ca
+rg .
+Indicates the reference page number for an explanation of the related operation. memo Indicates information that is useful to know.
+Caution Indicates precautions to be taken when operating the camera.

 Composition of the Operating Manual

 This Operating Manual contains the following chapters.